What is GAVO?

 Who are we?

 GAVO started out as a project funded as part of the German Ministry of Research (BMBF)'s Verbundforschung program.
 These days, people working within GAVO have several funding sources.
-As of 2017, these include the BMBF's e-inf-astro project, the EU ASTERICS project, the Gaia DPAC consortium, and DFG's SFB 881.
+As of 2019, these include the BMBF's e-inf-astro project, the ESCAPE project run in the context of the EOSC, and the Gaia DPAC consortium.

 If you are working on astronomical software or data services, please join us and take part in our meetings, telecons, and our mailing list.
 Either mail firstname.lastname@example.org or just head over to the #gavo on the freenode IRC network, where usually some of us can be met.